Kenwyne Jones: Cardiff City

 On 28 January 2014, Jones joined Cardiff City in a player-exchange with Peter Odemwingie.
 Jones scored a debut goal for the Bluebirds on 1 February 2014, netting the winner in a 2–1 triumph against Norwich City, just one minute after Craig Bellamy had equalised.
 He played 11 times for Cardiff in the 2013–14 as they suffered relegation to the Championship.

 Jones started the 2014–15 season strongly, scoring 9 in the first half of the season.
 However Jones tailed off in 2015, only managing to find the net twice.
 Due to Cardiff cutting costs, Jones was loaned to league leaders AFC Bournemouth for the remainder of the season, despite being Cardiff's top goal scorer.
 Jones scored on his debut for the Cherries on 3 April 2015 helping them to earn a 1–1 draw against Ipswich Town.
 Jones made six substitute appearances for the Cherries as they won the Championship title, gaining promotion to the Premier League.

 Upon returning to Cardiff, Jones found himself on the bench following an injury picked up on international duty over the summer.
-Jones' return to the first XI, resulted in him finding himself on the score sheet in a 2–0 win over Wolverhampton Wanderers.
+Jones's return to the first XI, resulted in him finding himself on the score sheet in a 2–0 win over Wolverhampton Wanderers.
 Initial reports that his form had inclined manager, Russell Slade to open contract talks with him and the club in the final months of 2015 turned out to be untrue.

 On 5 January 2016, Jones joined UAE-based club Al Jazira on loan until the end of the 2015–16 season.